Skip to main content

 4. Select Bulk Email.

-5. In the pop-up, click Copy to copy the emails or click Download to download the emails.
+5. In the pop-up, click Copy to copy the VM's users emails or click Download to download them.

 6. Once done, click Close.